 Students who fail to meet satisfactory academic progress standards and lose financial aid eligibility can appeal this decision.
-Appeals should be made within thirty days after the student receives notification of their financial aid suspension status.
-Appeals must be made in writing and submitted to the Financial Aid Office for consideration by the Financial Advisory Committee.
+Appeals must be made in writing and submitted to the Office of Financial Assistance for consideration by the appeals committee.
 An appeal must be based on mitigating circumstances that affected academic performance.

-Mitigating circumstances are situations that are outside of the student's control that affect their academic performance.
+Mitigating circumstances are situations which are outside of the student's control.
 Examples of mitigating circumstances include: death of a relative, student/parent injury or illness, natural disaster, or other unforeseen circumstances.
-Students may only appeal the same situation once.
-Acceptable reasons for an appeal include the following:
+Students may only appeal the same situation once and documentation must be submitted to validate the circumstance.
+Other acceptable reasons for an appeal include the following:

 - Medical difficulty.

-Documentation may be requested. - Family difficulty.
-Documentation may be requested. - Emotional difficulty.
-Documentation may be requested. - Learning disability.
-Documentation may be requested. - Change in/or addition to a degree program requiring more than the maximum allowable Credits Attempted, documented by a statement from DSU's Registrar. - Other special, significant or unusual circumstances.
+- Family difficulty.

+- Emotional difficulty.

+- Learning disability.

+- Change in/or addition to a degree program requiring more than the maximum allowable Credits Attempted, documented by a statement from DSU's Registrar.

+- Other special, significant or unusual circumstances.

-In an appeal, the student must explain what has changed that will allow him/her to make Satisfactory Academic Progress in future semesters at Delta State.
-Students should explain what steps they have taken or will take to achieve and maintain SAP.
+In the appeal, students must explain what steps they have taken or will take to achieve and maintain SAP.